Asymptotic properties of short-range interaction functionals: Short-range interactions depending on position

 Passing to the limit along $ {\mathscr N}_{sup} $, from property \eqref{eq:short_range} we deduce, using the sets $ \Q , \Q' \in \mathscr Q $ for $ \omega_{N}^*(A) $ and $ \gamma\Q, \Q' \in \mathscr Q $ for $ \omega_N $ respectively:

-where the existence of the limit in the LHS of the second equation follows from existence of limits in the corresponding RHS, in particular from the existence of the limits of counting measures on $ \Q $ and $ \Q' $.
+where the existence of the limit in the left-hand side of the second equation follows from existence of limits in the corresponding right-hand side, in particular from the existence of the limits of counting measures on $ \Q $ and $ \Q' $.
 Since $ A' =A $ for $ \sigma < -1 $, the set monotonicity~\eqref{eq:monotonicity} gives

 On the other hand, minimizers $\omega_{n'}^*(\overline{A\setminus\Q})$ are optimal on the set $ \overline{A\setminus\Q} $, implying

 so that there must hold, by property \eqref{eq:short_range},

 As above for equation~\eqref{eq:energy_density_lower}, applying~\eqref{eq:limiting_ratio} and~\eqref{eq:lebesgue_density} gives